 This is why we partnered with Esurance on this story.
 They believe that saving money to get to your dreams is essential in life.
 If you are like Mike and in search of your dream car, they make it easy to find the insurance you need at the best price.
 Making sure you have the right auto insurance policy for that dream car and keeping a little extra money around for saving for the things you are dreaming about is important.

 The Scout is his dream, but it is still a project for all of us.
 “Scout” (as we lovingly call her) is now a long time member of the family, which means over time we will be investing in her.
-Currently, she needs some work and her lovely fuel lines freeze in this weather, but our hope is that by this summer she will be taking the family on summer drives.
+Currently, she needs some work and her lovely fuel lines freeze in this weather, but our hope is that by this summer we will be at the decontamination stage of cleaning a car.
 She is a tough gal and quite a beauty even with the kinks that come with a vintage car.

 Over the years this Scout will become a staple part of our life.
 From life on our farm and land to going on some back road adventures out in Leelanau County.
 We plan to give her a great life and pour a lot of love into her because she has been a dream for our life for years and there is nothing better than finally being able to have something you have been dreaming and talking about for years, is there?
 I always love things more when they take longer to arrive in my life and the Scout is no different.